YWeijenberg/SampleProjectTrackingFlightFrequencies/documentation/1_data_ingestion.md

 ## Blob Storage
 The API data will be ingested into blob storage, which will be the raw data (read: bronze layer).

+## Doing Bronze, Silver, and Gold layer all in DataBricks
+Instead of using Azure Functions, an easier way to ingest the data could be using databricks.
+For the purpose of this project and to learn databricks I will do the project in databricks notebook using scala.